pytest-dev/pytest/doc/en/backwards-compatibility.rst

 While we implement those modifications we try to ensure an easy transition and don't want to impose unnecessary churn on our users and community/plugin authors.

-As of now, pytest considers multipe types of backward compatibility transitions:
+As of now, pytest considers multiple types of backward compatibility transitions:

 a) trivial: APIs which trivially translate to the new mechanism, and do not cause problematic changes.